-Budgeted cost: £80,000 Total Cost: £70,900
+Budgeted cost: £80,000 Total Cost: £81,300

-Activity Impact Cost Recruitment and retention of key specialist teachers - Making sure students have teachers who are specialists Collaborative leadership has provided a strategic direction and management of a Department throughout the school to secure high quality teaching and learning, to raise standards of attainment and to ensure the progress, achievement and enjoyment of all pupils.
-Second in departments for Science, English, Maths and Design Approx. £9000 TLR Next steps for 2023-24 Recruitment of teachers/leaders with Go CSE experience How departments can use the Pupil Prei departments to improve progress and si For example, how can Design and Techr PP students with the contributions given resources how impact of the spend. nology show the impact of Teaching and Learning focus on evidence-based strategies to support Quality First Teaching.
+Activity Impact Cost Recruitment and retention of key specialist teachers - Making sure students have teachers who are specialists Collaborative leadership has provided a strategic direction and management of a department throughout the school to secure high quality teaching and learning, to raise standards of attainment and to ensure the progress, achievement and enjoyment of all pupils.
+Second in departments for Science, English, Maths and Design Approx. £9000 TLR Next steps for 2024-25 Recruitment of teachers/leaders with G CSE experience How departments can use the P departments to improve progress and sl example, show faculties how the PP mo and Technology with the contribution resources or how swimming interve Premium students. how impact of the spend.
+For oney shows impact in Design as given from the grant for Teaching and Learning focus on evidence-based strategies to support Quality First Teaching.
 This includes the use of Arbor seating plans to position students for best learning and sharing of strategies and developing questioning techniques within the lesson for example cold calling Teachers have outstanding subject knowledge and subject leaders put in appropriate support where necessary.
 Frequency of low stake quizzes has increased and is now regular practice for most departments.
 Quality of Questioning techniques are improving and frequency of Live Marking to give students instant feedback.
-Arbor Contribution (seating Plan function) Approx. £2500 Time to develop seating plans Approx. £6000 Curriculum Development (1 day per department) Approx. £5000 Curriculum Materials Approx. £3000 Next steps for 2023-24 P.P.
-S. S. S. S. Use Arbor to set up seating plans and seat and where they can track the teach Seating plans are printed and annotate continuums to develop strategies for inc CPD on questioning techniques ner. d this is including the use of dividual students.
-CPD and T&L developments to develop consistent high-quality behaviour for learning techniques in all lessons Teachers have developed clear department routines and high expectations for all students.
-Teachers have used the Professional Pathways to develop their own classroom practice and within their teams.
-As a whole school we have had a behaviour reset which has developed into the Ivanhoe Standard.
-CPD sessions for teaching staff Approx. £8000
+Arbor Contribution (seating Plan function) Approx. £2500 Time to develop seating plans Approx. £6500 Curriculum Development (1 day per department) Approx. £5500 Curriculum Materials Approx. £5500 Next steps for 2024-25 P.P.
+S. S. S. S. Development of Quality First Inclusive T staff.
+This will include annotated seating PP students have premium seats and teacher.
+Seating plans are printed and annotate continuums to develop strategies for included whether weekly Teaching and Learning Briefings g plans from Arbor to ensure of where they can track the ed this is including the use of dividual students.
+CPD and T&L developments to Teachers have developed clear department CPD sessions for teaching develop consistent high-quality routines and high expectations for all staff behaviour for learning techniques in all lessons students.
+Teachers have used the Professional Approx. £8000 teeques un lessons Pathways to develop their own classroom practice and within their teams.